simonpj/www.peytonjones.org/_documentation/new-pages-how-to.md

 ## Copying the page template

-To add a new publication page, navigate to the "templates" folder located  within **_documentation > _templates**.
+To add a new page, navigate to the "templates" folder located  within **_documentation > _templates**.
 Within that folder, there is a template for a two types of pages.

 The first is a **simple page**.
 A **simple page** template is used for new website pages that only include written content (text) and links to other webpages.
 This template can be easily formatted in Markdown.